SatyaManikantaKota1994/Zippy/README.md

 **Goal:**

-The goal of this project is to identify the feasibility of commercializing open-source animation software Blender or any similar software available in market
+The goal of this project is to identify the feasibility of commercializing open-source animation software Blender or any similar software available in the market

 **Animation software market size:**

 The global animation software industry is US $18,255.5 and is expected to grow to US $39,395.1 million by 2028 with a CAGR of 11.6%.

 There are several factors contributing to the growth of this industry.
-One of the major drivers of this boom is its extensive use in education and academia due to covid.
+One of the major drivers of this boom is it's extensive use in education and academia due to covid.

-Animation software usage ranges in many industries including education, entertainment, gaming, advertisement, marketing, scientific visualization, arts, simulations, retail industry, Architecture, agriculture, and Engineering Industry
+Animation software usage ranges in many industries including education, entertainment, gaming, advertisement, marketing, scientific visualization, arts, simulations, retail industry, architecture, agriculture, and engineering industry

-Some fun facts about animation in the entertainment industry 3D animation and visual effects in Toy Story 3 movie were worth ~US$ 200 million and VFX accounts for 60% of Hollywood movie expenditure
+Some fun facts about animation in the entertainment industry:
+1. 3D animation and visual effects in Toy Story 3 movie were worth ~US $200 million
+2. VFX accounts for 60% of Hollywood movie expenditure

 **Top open-source animation software:**